povisenko/povisenko/README.md

 ### Welcome!

-Bellow on that page, you'll find all the up-to-date information I'd like to share about myself.
+Here you'll find all the concise and up-to-date information I'd like to share about myself.

 ## Background